pricing

 maximum of 4 well-matched campers

-Super Star Camp fee includes: pre-camp assessment, tutoring (one-to-one or small group), STEAM, and Rehearsal Hall.
+Super Star Camp fee includes: pre-camp assessment, tutoring (small groups), STEAM, and Rehearsal Hall.
 Every Child Reading does not prorate camp fees for any planned or unplanned absences.

 We are excited to see your kids in person this summer at one of our three locations.
-We will be following best practice COVID safety recommendations per the state and city while continuing to offer expert Orton-Gillingham Intervention with highly qualified educators.
 Our intensive instruction supports students in reading, writing, and spelling.
 Our time together during STEAM builds skills while growing self-confidence.
-That with our Rehearsal Hall routines, we’re proud to offer a stellar opportunity for kids to improve academic skills.
+That with our Rehearsal Hall routines, we’re proud to offer a stellar opportunity for kids to improve academic skills, while having tons of fun!

 Denver